 Learn how to control the team creation process in your organization without hindering user experience with Collaboration templates!

-Prevent users from creating teams at the template level with nBold
+Prevent users from creating teams in Microsoft Teams with nBold

-There is a way to prevent Teams sprawl, structure all your teams in the tenant and at the same time empower your employees by using Microsoft Teams templates and implementing governance policies specific for different teams.
+There is a way to control team creation, prevent Teams sprawl, structure all your teams in the tenant and at the same time empower your employees by using Microsoft Teams templates and implementing governance policies specific for different teams.

 In some cases, your teams may require stricter governance policies.
 Meanwhile, others may allow fewer restrictions and can be accessible for a wider audience, depending on the business context.

-This is where Collaboration templates come in handy.
-You can create templates for each of your repetitive collaborative processes that will constitute your Template catalog and allow users to create new teams strictly from these templates.
+This is where Collaboration templates come in.
+You can create templates for each of your repeatable collaborative processes and allow users to create new teams strictly from these templates.

 Here’s how governance policies preventing team creation at the template level work: